boomyville/RMMV/SRPG Event Reset After Action/README.md

 b.event().requestAnimation(Y);
 </Post-Damage Eval>

-This is a cleaner look as animation occurs AFTER movement and movement towards the target will always happen even if the skill "misses"
+This results in movement towards the target  always happening even if the skill "misses"

 By having this script active, the user's move speed and character animation will be reset; that is  a.event()._moveSpeed, a.event()._stepAnime and  a.event()._walkAnime values. moveSpeed controls how fast the unit moves.
 Above 8 makes movement near instanteous (in which case just use teleport function provided by srpg_PositionEffects.js)